What is a competency-based interview?

 Candidates can tie themselves up in knots trying to disguise their weaknesses.
 This competency-based interview question is a chance to show a willingness to learn from their mistakes.

-It’s also an opportunity to test the candidate’s level of self-awareness and desire to develop.
+It’s also an opportunity to test the interviewee’s level of self-awareness and desire to develop.

 Competency-based interview questions ask for real-life examples to show a candidate’s skills.